twined/jupiter/README.md

   to tween is at `lightbox.elements.caption`.
 Timeline is at `lightbox.timelines.caption`.
 - `onCaptionOut` - `function (lightbox, captionHasChanged)` - called on caption fade out.
 The caption to tween is at `lightbox.elements.caption`.
 Timeline is at `lightbox.timelines.caption`.
+- `onClick` - `function (lightbox, section, event)` - called when lightbox is clicked.
+The pointer direction is available at `lightbox.pointerDirection`
+- `onPointerLeft/onPointerRight` - `function (lightbox)` - callback for when pointer direction changes

 ## Moonwalk